 In case the PCB design is complex and the coupon cannot be designed with full representativity, the inspection on the coupon should be supplemented by a FAI.

 The different density of a coupon compared to the rest of the PCB can limit the representativity.
 A higher copper density of the footprint of an AAD compared to a typical coupon design can cause a lower plating thickness.
 The higher via density of the footprint of an AAD can cause problems with resin flow and filling, which can remain undetected in a coupon of different density.
 High pressure areas local within the PCB can cause lower dielectric spacing compared to the coupon.
+Therefore, a specific AAD coupon is specified for HDI technology in conformance with 8.2.3l of ECSS-Q-ST-70-60.

 ECSS-Q-ST-70-12_1200523